-The daughter of the artist, as a young girl with flowers in her hair, plays a neo-baroque soprano recorder, right hand uppermost.
-Her hand position is unusual for this period and might simply be an artifact of the lithographic process in which the print is a mirror image of the original.
+The daughter of the artist, as a young girl with flowers in her hair, plays a neo-baroque soprano recorder.

 Sheldon Fink was a US-American artist and teacher, one of a group of realist painters active in New York the 1950s and 1960s He was skilled in drawing, etching, painting, illustration, graphic design, and furniture design, among other talents.
 His art included portraits, cityscapes, country/rural scenes, as well as advertising and other commercial illustrations.
 Sheldon even made his own paper and paints.
 He was born in Brooklyn in 1925 and died in Alford, MA in 2002.